kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Disables background capturing to the 10-second buffer.
 This is useful for reducing system resource use when analysing data after the race.

-Capturing to the buffer will be automatically re-enabled as soon as a capture is triggered, but historical frames will be missed.
+This will be automatically re-enabled as soon as a capture is triggered, but there is a delay when resuming the capture and no buffered history, so the first rider may be missed.

 #### Monitor/Focus